-7. Inform us of your dietary needs: If

-you're staying with us overnight and have any special dietary needs or preferences, please let your care team know.

-8. Establish discharge plans: It's best to start planning for discharge before your surgery takes place, especially if you'll be going home the day of surgery.
+- 7. Inform us of your dietary needs: If you're staying with us overnight and have any special dietary needs or preferences, please contact our Patient and Food Specialist prior to admission to discuss how we can best serve you. - 8.
+Establish discharge plans: It's best to start planning for discharge before your surgery takes place, especially if you'll be going home the day of surgery.
 You'll need an adult driver and caregiver that should plan on staying with you for at least 24 hours after surgery.

-9. Schedule and complete your Preadmission testing (PAT) and Preoperative visit: These appointments are crucial to ensure you're healthy enough for surgery and give you the chance to ask questions.
-PAT can be scheduled with your primary
+Schedule and complete your Preanesthesia testing (PAT) and Pre-operative visit: These appointments are crucial to ensure you're healthy enough for surgery and give you the chance to ask questions.
+PAT can be scheduled with your primary care physician 30 days before your procedure or at our PAT center.

-10. Set up care for others: Making sure you have care arranged for your children and pets prior to your surgery.
-This keeps everyone safe while you're focused on your recovery.

-11. Stay healthy to reduce your risk for infection: We encourage you to live as healthy as possible before your surgery and to watch for any factors that can increase your risk for infection following surgery, including:

-- Any rashes, open wounds, sores, bites or infections anywhere on your body. - Fever, cough, congestion, diarrhea or another illness 24-48 hours prior to surgery.
+- 10. Set up care for others: Making sure you have care arranged for your children and pets prior to your surgery.
+This keeps everyone safe while you're focused on your recovery. - 11.
+Stay healthy to reduce your risk for infection: We encourage you to live as healthy as possible before your surgery and to watch for any factors that can increase your risk for infection following surgery, including: - Any rashes, open wounds, sores, bites or infections anywhere on your body. - Fever, cough, congestion, diarrhea or another illness 24-48 hours prior to surgery.